ladeira1/happy-web/README.md

 </p>

 ## About this project
-This project is being developed at the NextLevelWeek #3, organized by [RocketSeat](https://rocketseat.com.br/).
+This project is being developed at the NextLevelWeek #3, organized by [Rocketseat](https://rocketseat.com.br/).
 It is an app that intends to help find near orphanages to visit.
-This project is divided in three repositories (web, mobile and backend).
+This project is divided in three repositories (web, [mobile](https://github.com/ladeira1/happy-mobile) and [backend](https://github.com/ladeira1/happy-server)).

 ## Getting Started
 ### Prerequisites